Keluaa/JuInKo/README.md

 Both `libjulia` and `libjulia-internal` are loaded, but not all of their functions are made available: they are implemented as they are needed.
-Do not hesitate to create a new issue for this, most functions are simple to implement.
+Do not hesitate to create a new issue for this, most functions are simple to implement, but doing them all is cumbersome.

 Julia options must be set before `JuliaLoader.get()` initializes Julia.
 The workflow should look like this: